 The University Library strives to provide the best possible access to materials and services for patrons with disabilities.
-All library employees can help with tasks such as retrieving items from the stacks, scanning materials and finding the resources you need.

 - Accommodations related to library workshops and events

-- Referrals to on-campus and off-campus resources
+- Referrals to campus resources

 You can contact us in several ways:

 For addresses and directions, check the Visit the Library page.

 All locations have button-activated entrance doors (except for Alpharetta; see note below), accessible restrooms, and assistive computer stations.

 - The library is on the first floor of the AA building.